ProjectIgnis/CardScripts/MODERNIZING.md

 ## Use `Duel.SelectEffect` when choosing effects to apply/activate

 Try to use this helper function instead of writing boilerplate code to choose effects (read its documentation).
-Note that in certain scenarios you should instead use separated effects due to ruling reasons (_e.g._: Daigusto Emeral).
+~~Note that in certain scenarios you should instead use separated effects due to ruling reasons (_e.g._: Daigusto Emeral).~~ TODO: better way to phrase this distinction

 _e.g._:
 ```lua